Hamiltonian Quantum Generative Adversarial Networks: Numerical Experiments

 \subsection{Learning $3$-qubit states}

-We first attempt to learn $50$ different $3$-qubit superposition states, where $\theta_k = 2\pi k/50$ for $k=0,1,\dotsc, 49$, using the proposed HQuGAN protocol.
+We attempt to learn $50$ different $3$-qubit superposition states, where $\theta_k = 2\pi k/50$ for $k=0,1,\dotsc, 49$, using the proposed HQuGAN protocol.
 The GRAPE algorithm is used for the quantum optimal control for both the generator and the discriminator, using a total evolution time $T=5$ with $N = 50$ Trotter steps.
 Each player performs full optimization at each round.
 (The optimization terminating criteria is if the cost function is within $10^{-5}$ of the extreme point, or if the norm of the gradients is smaller than $10^{-5}$, or if the maximum iteration of $50$ is reached.)

 In Fig.\ref{fig:3qubit_comparison} the number of iterations of the HQuGAN algorithm to successfully learn to generate rotated GHZ states with at least $0.999$ fidelity is presented.
-Clearly, the HQuGAN successfully generates all $50$ states (blue lines).
-To evaluate the performance, we compare the result to an \textit{optimal discriminator} that always chooses the Helstrom measurement (red lines), which we choose as a sum of two projectors onto positive and negative eigenspaces of $\rho - \sigma$ (see in Appendix \ref{apa}).
+Clearly, the HQuGAN successfully generates all $50$ states (red lines).
+To evaluate the performance, we compare the result to an \textit{optimal discriminator} that always chooses the Helstrom measurement (blue lines), which we choose as a sum of two projectors onto positive and negative eigenspaces of $\rho - \sigma$ (see in Appendix \ref{apa}).
 For almost all instances, the blue line performs comparability well, indicating that the discriminative models using the GRAPE method are expressive enough for the HQuGAN to successfully learn the target states.
-Indeed, we have numerically observed that optimizing using the GRAPE algorithm always produces a discriminator very close to the Helstrom measurement that fully maximizes $\Tr(D(\rho-\sigma))$.
+Indeed, we have numerically observed that optimizing using the GRAPE algorithm always produces a discriminator very close to the Helstrom measurement that fully maximizes $\Tr(D(\rho-\sigma))$. {Another interesting point to note is that the optimal discriminator result can be achieved using GRAPE (instead of calculating it analytically) by initializing the discriminator operator $D_0$ as a rank-2 operator, as the rank-2 Helstrom measurement operator is unique.
+To demonstrate this, we attempt to generate the same target states using the discriminator with GRAPE, with the initial operator $D_0 = \ket{0}\!\bra{0}^{\otimes n} - \ket{1}\!\bra{1}^{\otimes n}$, which is a rank-2 operator.
+The performance is presented as the green lines in the figure.
+As illustrated in the plot, we observe that the performance of the blue and green lines match perfectly.
+In Section \ref{suggestive_gan} and Appendix \ref{apa}, we discuss how using the optimal discriminator can accelerate the convergence of the minimax game.
+By fixing $D_0$ to be a rank-2 operator, therefore, we can achieve the speedup when the discriminator is using optimal control protocols.}